nieltg/easypay/README.md

 ![Virtual Account Payment Console](doc/Screenshot_2018-11-28%20Virtual%20Account%20Payment%20Console.png)

-Transfer to Virtual Account is a payment method which requires customer to 'transfer' an amount to specified virtual account number, which is simulated using Virtual Account Payment Console.
+Transfer to Virtual Account is a payment method which requires customer to 'transfer' an amount to specified virtual account number.
+The *transfer* operation is simulated by entering account number and paid amount in Virtual Account Payment Console, which is available at `/easypay/va`.
 Users of this service will be informed about the generated account number itself.

 ### Transfer to Account (unique number)

 ![Bank Payment Console](doc/Screenshot_2018-11-28%20Bank%20Payment%20Console.png)

-Transfer to Account is a payment method which requires customer to 'transfer' an amount which has been marked up for identification purpose, which is simulated using Bank Payment Console.
+Transfer to Account is a payment method which requires customer to 'transfer' an amount which has been marked up for identification purpose.
+The *transfer* operation is simulated by entering the paid amount in Bank Payment Console, which is available at `/easypay/bank`.
 Users of this service will be informed about the generated amount.

 ## Integration